delventhalz/delventhalz.github.io/_posts/2015-11-30-tldr-of-classes.markdown

 Simple!
 Easy.
 We've made a separate object `dudeMethods` to hold all of methods we might want to assign to dudes.
 And even if we end up with hundreds, we can assign them all in one line of code (if we have (Underscore.js)[http://underscorejs.org] installed) with `_extend(dude, dudeMethods);`.
 Now our dudes are all using the same greeting, we're saving a ton of memory, and still no weird words.
 Awesome!

 Well . . . no, not quite.
 Unfortunately the above code is broken and will behave in unexpected ways.
 There is one big step we missed.
-Now that `greeting` is being defined outside of `makeDude`, the variables `dude.thumbs` and `dude.name` no longer have any meaning. `dude`  defined elsehwere, and there is no way for `dudeMethods.greeting` to have any idea what they are.
+Now that `greeting` is being defined outside of `makeDude`, the variables `dude.thumbs` and `dude.name` no longer have any meaning. `dude` is defined elsewhere, and there is no way for `dudeMethods.greeting` to have any idea what they are.

 That's where `this` comes in.
 It seems like dark magic, but think of `this` as just another parameter.
 Just like `makeDudes` gets a `name` parameter, `greeting` function can have a `this` parameter.
 The only difference: we pass it in with dot notation.
 When we call `bob.greeting()` later, `bob` will be set to `this`.
 So if we rewrite our greeting function slightly...